sangeethamano84/AIAI-Economic-Freedom-Case-Study/README.md

 This visualization show the Measure value of sum of summary index, the formula of summation of summary index values of all years is done and applied in X-axis.
 The Dimension value of Regulation in Y- axis and visualized by size of Freedom of trade internationally.
 In the observation, The visualization shows that the country HongKong has highest value of Freedom of trade internationally 208.34 measured by summary index and regulation.
+ 5. ## Explore the various functionalities of a BI solution:
    * ***Linear Regression of Freedom of Trade Internationally***:
 ![](https://github.com/sangeethamano84/AIAI-Economic-Freedom-Case-Study/blob/master/Freedom%20of%20trade%20Linear%20Regression.png)
 This visualization shows the Linear Regression of Freedom of Trade Internationally over Legal Systems & Property, The year is applied as a filter.